Loading...

 How Leapsome makes data-based merit increases easy

-Merit increases seem simple: you just need to identify your top talent and increase their salary.
+A merit increase seems simple: You just need to identify your top talent and increase their salary.
 Right?
-Not really… Merit pay increases are much more complex in practice.
-How can you evaluate each employee without turning your job into an endless series of assessments — while keeping them unbiased?
+Not really.
+Merit pay increases are much more complex in practice.
+How can you evaluate each employee without turning your job into an endless series of assessments — while keeping salary and performance reviews unbiased?

 Leapsome’s full range of people enablement tools lets you easily implement incentive programs.
-Engagement surveys give you deep insights into what makes each employee tick, so you can figure out underlying problems and present them in an intelligible way.
-Our performance review tool helps evaluate who qualifies for a merit increase.
-And our Reward module automates compensation and promotion processes.
-And throughout the whole process, our development framework and learning tools set your people up for success.
+Engagement surveys give you deep insights into what makes each employee tick so you can figure out underlying problems and present them in an intelligible way.
+Our performance review tool helps evaluate who qualifies for a merit increase, and Leapsome Compensation automates compensation and promotion processes.
+Not to mention that, throughout the whole process, our competency framework and learning tools set your people up for success.

-All these modules interconnect for seamless compensation management.
-The result is a well-planned program, tied to hard data, that rewards employee efforts but doesn’t compromise your company goals.
+Leapsome features interconnect for seamless compensation management, resulting in a well-planned program tied to hard data that rewards employee efforts but doesn’t compromise your company goals.

-💰 Wondering how to improve your reward processes?
+💰 Wondering how to improve your rewards processes?

 👉